 1 that the use of these bands by the mobile service will be for the implementation of WAS, including RLANs, as described in the most recent version of Recommendation ITU-R M.1450;

-2 that in the band 5 150-5 250 MHz, stations in the mobile service shall be restricted to indoor use with a maximum mean e.i.r.p.1 of 200 mW and a maximum mean e.i.r.p. density of 10 mW/MHz in any 1 MHz band or equivalently 0.25 mW/25 kHz in any 25 kHz band;
+2 that in the band 5 150-5 250 MHz, stations in the mobile service shall be restricted to indoor use, including inside trains and aircraft, with a maximum mean e.i.r.p.1 of 200 mW and a maximum mean e.i.r.p. density of 10 mW/MHz in any 1 MHz band or equivalently 0.25 mW/25 kHz in any 25 kHz band.
+Mobile stations inside automobiles shall operate with a maximum e.i.r.p. of 40 mW;

+3 that administrations may exercise some flexibility by adopting appropriate regulatory measures, including mitigation techniques, that would allow limited outdoor usage (up to 200 mW mean e.i.r.p.) maintaining protection to the incumbents services in the frequency band 5 150-5 250 MHz;

-3 that administrations may monitor whether the aggregate pfd levels given in Recommendation ITU-R S.14262 have been, or will be exceeded in the future, in order to enable a future competent conference to take appropriate action;
+4 that administrations may monitor whether the aggregate pfd levels given in Recommendation ITU-R S.14262 have been, or will be exceeded in the future, in order to enable a future competent conference to take appropriate action;